nathanohara/ecg/README.md

-# ecg
+# ECG Feature Modeling
-Computing ECG features using MCMC modeling
+An implementation of the algorithm from "Characterising an ECG signal using statistical modelling: a feasibility study" by Bodisco, et al.